Telegram12/Termux_01/README.md

-# Termux interface Qurxin
+# Termux interface Shannu

 <img src="/f.jpg" >

-#### Qurxin is Termux banner or interface with parroto os shell and Wellcome robot like Jarvis in Iron Man movie created with love 16-oct-2020
+#### Shannu is Termux banner or interface with parroto os shell and Wellcome robot like Jarvis in Iron Man movie created with love 16-oct-2020

 ## [+] Installation & Usage :atom_symbol:
 ```